 Spyro is undoubtedly aged well (indeed it is also improved, not like us who are always closer to middle age), and the new model of the character seemed very well done.
 All the models have been recreated from scratch, a painstaking work that has made it possible to modernize the appearance of the title, while maintaining a certain retro style, given above all by the fonts chosen and the characters' dialogues.
 A little less favorable is our opinion on other elements of the title: the camera did not seem perfect, and it happened that he did not follow the purple little dragon well.
 On the other hand, the sensitivity set up inadequately did not help the task.
 A few frame-rate drops were evident, especially in the most excited sections (someone said skate-park?), But it was still a demo: optimism for the final version remains intact.

 We have to wait a little longer to get into the world of dragons: Spyro: Reignited Trilogy will arrive on 13 November 2018 on PS4 and One.
-There has been much talk of the reasons for the postponement of the release date, someone suspected that it had to do with the lack of enthusiasm of the players for the presence of the 2 ° and 3 ° title only in a downloadable version, and not physical in the package.
-I find it more likely that there is a desire to file the small details, thus showing great respect for a franchise that is in the hearts of many of us.
+There has been much talk of the reasons for the postponement of the release date, someone suspected that the lack of enthusiasm of the players for the presence of the 2nd and 3rd titles only in downloadable version, and not physical in the package, had to do with it.
+I find it more likely that there is a desire to polish the small details, thus showing a great respect for a franchise that is in the hearts of so many of us.